fnalacceleratormodeling/synergia2-provisioning/devel-3-on-wc/README.md

 This establishes the environment in which you can build Synergia.

-The commands are collected in the file @setup-env.sh@ which should be sourced before building or running Synergia applications.
+The commands are collected in the file `setup-env.sh` which should be sourced before building or running Synergia applications.

 Directories in this project are: